MaxBondar/Corezoid/README.md

 # Corezoid
-Python 3.5 module to send and modify tasks at
+Python 3.5 module for sending and modifying tasks to Corezoid Processes